elastic/support-diagnostics/README.md

 ## Additional Options
 * You can specify additional java options such as a higher `-Xmx` value by setting the environment variable `DIAG_JAVA_OPTS`.
-* To suppress all log file collection use the `--skipLogs` option.
 * Because of the potential size access logs are no longer collected by default.
 If you need these use the `--accessLogs` option to have them copied.

 ## Alternate Usages